fssa-batch3/aravindth.kannan__web_project/README.md

-USER STORY:

-user:
-Create an account
-* Scenario 1: Successfully create an account
-   *Steps:
-          a.
-Navigate to the registration page.
-          b.
-Enter the required information such as name,email,password and phone number.
-          c.
-Click the "Register" button.

-   *Expected Result:
-          1.The user is redirected to the login page.

-Create an account
-* Scenario 1: Successfully login in to account
-    *steps:
-      a.Navigate to the login page.
-      b.Enter the required information such as email.and password.
-      c.Click the "login" button.

-    *Expected Result:
-      1. The user is redirected to the user profile page.
-      a.
-Click the "Edit" button.
-      b.
-You can edit your profile.
-      c.
-Click the "delete" button.
-      d.
-You can delete your profile.

-barber:
-Create an account
-* Scenario 1: Successfully create an account
-   *Steps:
-          a.
-Navigate to the registration page.
-          b.
-Enter the required information such as name,email,password,phone number,barber profile,slogan,experience and address.
-          c.
-Click the "Register" button.

-   *Expected Result:
-          1.The user is redirected to the login page.

-Create an account
-* Scenario 1: Successfully login in to account
-    *steps:
-      a.Navigate to the login page.
-      b.Enter the required information such as email.and password.
-      c.Click the "login" button.

-    *Expected Result:
-      1. The user is redirected to the user profile page.
-      a.
-Click the "Edit" button.
-      b.
-You can edit your profile.
-      c.
-Click the "delete" button.
-      d.
-You can delete your profile.

-Barber card:
-* Scenario 1:Successfully create card for barber
-   * steps:
-      a.Navigate to the barber card page.
-      b.Enter the required information such as  card email,barber name,experience,slogan,sample_1,sample_2,sample_3 and card profile.
-      c.Click the "submit" button.
-   *Expected Result:
-      1. The user page add new card for barber.
+# Mens-haircut-website

+## user
+### Create an account
+- Scenario 1: Successfully create an account
+   - Steps:
+          1. Navigate to the registration page.
+          2. Enter the required information such as name,email,password and phone number.
+          3. Click the "Register" button.

+   - Expected Result:
+          - The user is redirected to the login page.

+### Create an account
+- Scenario 1: Successfully login in to account
+    - steps:
+        1. Navigate to the login page.
+        2. Enter the required information such as email.and password.
+        3. Click the "login" button.

+    - Expected Result:
+      -  The user is redirected to the user home page.

+### View all type of haircut styles
+-  Scenario 1: Successfully view all hair styles in our website.
+   - Steps:
+          1. login as a customer
+          2. Navigate to the all hairstyles page(learn page)
+          3. View the list of available haircut styles.

+   - Expected Result:
+      -  the customer can view the list of all haircut styles.

+### Edit user profile details
+-  Scenario 1: Successfully edit user profile details
+    - steps:
+        1. Log in as a customer.
+        2. Navigate to the profile page.
+        3. Click the "Edit" button.
+        4. Update the user profile details.
+        5. Click the "Submit" button.

+    - Expected Result:
+     - The user profile details are updated.

+### Delete user profile details
+- Scenario 1:Succesfully Delete user profile
+   - steps:
+        1. Log in as a customer.
+        2. Navigate to the profile page.
+        3. Click the "Delete" button.
+        4. confirm message will through in the top of the page.
+        5. Click the "ok"  button.
+   - Expected Result:
+      - The user can Delete their profile
+      - the user is redirected to the index page.

+# Barber

+### Create an account
+- Scenario 1: Succesefully create an account
+    - steps:
+        1. Navigate to the registration page.
+        2. Enter the required in formation such as name,email,password,phone.
+        3. Click "sign up" button.
+   - Expected Result:
+      - The barber is redirected to the login page.

+### Log in account
+- Scenario 1: Successfully login in to account
+   - steps:
+        1. Navigate to the login page.
+        2. Enter the required information such as email, and password.
+        3. Click the "Login" button.
+   - Expected Result:
+      - The barber is redirected to the barber homePge.